chucknado/zmi/README.md

 The tools add and update the content incrementally based on the timestamp of the last sync.

+**Limitation**: The tools don't migrate non-linline attachments or rewrite links to attachments in articles.
+The functionality is planned.

 ### Set up

 1. Manually create matching categories and sections in the destination KB.